dbca-wa/wastd/docs/data_collectors.rst

 You should at least set species and GeoPoint, if the other value defaults are correct.

-Swipe right, "Save Form and Exit" saves the record of the track.
+Review the data, then swipe right to finish the form.

+If you are sure of species ID, keep "Mark form as finalized" ticked and "Save Form and Exit".

+If you are unsure of the species ID, (species "Turtle" and photo provided), untick "Mark form as finalized" and "Save Form and Exit".
+This gives the admin a chance to review and possibly determine species ID based on the photo taken before uploading.

-This will take about 13 taps and swipes over about 15 seconds plus the time to take a photo.
+This will take a trained operator about 13 taps and swipes over about 15 seconds plus the time to take a photo.

 Repeat for each track.